The Problem

 The solution

-- Custom Auth Patterns: Instead of using Clerk’s pre-built UIs, I implemented custom auth flows using their SDK, not just to have full control over the user experience and branding, but also to understand auth flows.
+- Custom Auth flows: Instead of using Clerk’s pre-built UIs, I implemented custom auth flows using their SDK, not just to have full control over the user experience and branding, but also to understand auth flows.

 Technical sheet